Top 10 Best Foods in Aruba

 Aruba is a country belonging to the Kingdom of the Netherlands located in the mid-south of the Caribbean Sea, about 30 kilometers north of the Venezuelan peninsula, Paraguaná.

 The island has a rich history, heavily influenced by colonization and slavery.
 This has resulted in an ethnically mixed population with ties to more than 70 different nationalities.

-Many ingredients used in Aruban dishes are imported as there are very few farms on Aruba due to the tropical semi-arid climate.
-Some ingredients that are used very frequently in creole cuisine are cassava, Madame Jeanette pepper, tomato, cinnamon, mace, nutmeg, rice, onion, sugar cane, yam root, okra beans, red beans, black beans, kidney beans, peas, raisins, garlic, and coconut.
+Many ingredients used in Aruban dishes are imported as there are very few farms in Aruba due to the tropical semi-arid climate.
+Some ingredients that are used very frequently in Creole cuisine are cassava, Madame Jeanette pepper, tomato, cinnamon, mace, nutmeg, rice, onion, sugar cane, yam root, okra beans, red beans, black beans, kidney beans, peas, raisins, garlic, and coconut.

-Pastechi is deep-fried (or sometimes oven-baked) dough pastry filled with cheese, ham and cheese, chicken, beef or other types of filling.
+Pastechi is a deep-fried (or sometimes oven-baked) dough pastry filled with cheese, ham and cheese, chicken, beef, or other types of filling.

 It’s an extremely popular snack that you can find on every street corner.
 Arubans eat it for breakfast or as a snack.
 It’s not unusual to see one of your Aruban colleagues show up to work with a paper bag covered with greasy spots from this delicious dough pastry.

 While it’s incredibly delicious, it’s not advisable to consume it every day due to its oily texture.